 This is the best analogy I could come up with:

 TS2 built a house using the finest architect.
-They had the bedrooms (Twitter), the kitchen (Facebook), the Garage (the Blog) and even the home office (LinkedIn), the structure was built and looking beautiful.
+They had the bedrooms (Twitter), the kitchen (Facebook), the Garage (Blog), and even the home office (LinkedIn), the structure was built and looked beautiful.
 This was an amazing home that someone would be proud to live in, what they forgot was the family, the soul that makes a house a home….

 When a house is a home, people will come to visit.